 Evidence of the mudslide's power was everywhere: trees ripped from the ground, a highway paved with mud and debris, a river's course altered.
 And in the midst of the awful tableau, an American flag flying at half-staff.

 Even as the president flew overhead, the search for bodies continued below.
-Two people were still listed as missing.
+Two people are still listed as missing.

-Brande Taylor, whose boyfriend volunteered to work on the mudslide debris field, was glad the president made the effort to visit this rural outpost.
+Brande Taylor, whose boyfriend volunteered to work on the mudslide debris field, was appreciative that the president made the effort to visit this rural outpost.